jguadagno/jguadagno.github.io/_posts/2020-05-13-what-it-means-to-be-a-software-engineer.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">What do you say when people ask you what you do?
 I say &quot;I&#39;m a computer programmer&quot;.
 Because it&#39;s all too complicated.</p>&mdash; Sara Ownbey Chipps (@SaraJChipps) <a href="https://twitter.com/SaraJChipps/status/1259968675144179714?ref_src=twsrc%5Etfw">May 11, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 While I agree with Sara that it is complicated to explain at times, deep down, it isn’t.
-I replied to Sara, half-jokingly, *“Professional Searcher” or “Professional Googler” too complicated? :)*.
+I replied to Sara, half-jokingly, *“Professional Searcher” or “Professional Googler” too complicated? :smile:*.
 Later on that day, on a different thread, someone said, *“I do know what I’m doing.
 I’m damned good at Googling for answers!”*

 Combine these two separate threads with a random tweet of mine from Sunday.